appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 <dd>

 Controls whether Appsmith sends telemetry data to its servers.
 You may choose to turn off the setting if it conflicts with your privacy policies or preferences.
-Set to `true` to allow Appsmith to collect anonymous telemetry data or `false` to opt-out.
+Set to `true` to allow Appsmith to collect anonymous telemetry data or `false` to opt out.

 </dd>

-## Security
+## Google reCAPTCHA
 Ensure the safety of your applications and data by configuring security settings, including reCAPTCHA, to safeguard your instance against automated threats.
 Use the environment variables below to manage these settings:

 #### `APPSMITH_RECAPTCHA_ENABLED`